Buky-js/Work-Day-Scheduler/README.md

 ## Installation
 The URL of the deployed application is: https://buky-js.github.io/Work-Day-Scheduler/

-You URL of the GitHub repository containing the code is: https://github.com/Buky-js/Work-Day-Scheduler
+The URL of the GitHub repository containing the code is: https://github.com/Buky-js/Work-Day-Scheduler

 ## Usage
 You can download the code to the application from my Github account